Understanding Roth IRA

 1. Gain tax-free income during retirement.

-You will pay no taxes on your Roth IRA contributions and earnings.
-That's a huge advantage, especially if you'll be in a higher tax bracket when you begin taking distributions.
+You will pay no federal income tax on qualified Roth IRA distributions of contributions and earnings.
+That is a major advantage if you expect to be in a higher tax bracket in retirement.

 • First-time home purchase